RibbonedAce/ICS-167-Project3/ICS167-SocketDemonstration/README.txt

 # The color of player paddles sometime default to red if packet info is not completely received

-# If the client press ready right after they are connected, sometimes they won't see the other paddles because of some issue with opponent's array not getting initialized correctly.
+# If the client presses ready right after they are connected, sometimes they won't see the other paddles because of an issue where the “opponent” array does not get initialized correctly.
+Client does not receive information in time.